 The temple’s centerpiece is the sanctum housing the statues of Sita and her consort, Lord Rama, along with their brothers Lakshman, Bharat, and Shatrughna.

-Pilgrims and visitors alike beautifully decorate and worship the deities with great devotion.
+Both pilgrims and visitors, in turn, beautifully decorate and worship the deities with great devotion.

 The temple complex also includes courtyards, gardens, and numerous smaller shrines, providing a serene and spiritual atmosphere.